Mindy Kaling Is a Fashion Queen With Her Regal Crown at the 2018 Met Gala

 Mindy Kaling's reign was supreme when she hit the red carpet in a regal look at the 2018 Met Gala, which is themed Heavenly Bodies: Fashion and the Catholic Imagination, in New York City.
 The Met Gala is always held on the first Monday in May.

-For the event of the season, the A Wrinkle in Time star opted for a grey dress, black gloves and ornate crown—she's definitely channeling some Audrey Hepburn in My Fair Lady vibes with this one.
+For the fashion event of the season, the A Wrinkle in Time star opted for a grey dress, black gloves and ornate crown—she's definitely channeling some Audrey Hepburn in My Fair Lady vibes with this one.
+Her crown and dress are couture Vassilis Zoulias and the aim was to give a nod to Grace Kelly with the styling.
+Marc Mena for Dove Hair added the glamour of the actress' hair and makeup.

 This is the fourth time The Mindy Project star has attended the Costume Institute's annual gala.
 Last year, Mindy donned a blue glittering frock by Prabal Gurung.